Commands

 This is the abstract definition of an of the undoer of an aggregate.

-abstract member Undoer: Option<'A -> AggregateViewer<'A> -> Result<unit -> Result<List<'E>, string>, string>>
+type AggregateCommandUndoer<'A, 'E> = Option<'A -> AggregateViewer<'A> -> Result<unit -> Result<'A * List<'E>, string>, string>>

 The meaning is: Extract from the current state of the aggregate useful info for a future "rollback"/"undo" and return a function that, when applied to the current state of the aggregate, will return the events that will "undo" the effect of this command.

-You may need undoers if the event store doesn't support multiple stream transactions or if you will use a distributed architecture with many nodes handling different streams of events.
+You may need undoers if the eventstore doesn't support multiple stream transactions or if you will use a distributed architecture with many nodes handling different streams of events.
 By using PostgresSQL as event store you can just set the undoer to None as the event store will handle the cross-streams transactions for us.